equinor/appsec-fundamentals-secret-scanning/admin/readme.md

 ## Pre-Workshop

 - Establish infrastructure; update config files if necessary (`/bin/config`).
+- If applicable, update [Recent breaches](../ex-01/readme.md#some-recent-examples) section in ex-01 with the latest incidents
 - 2-3 weeks ahead:
   - Schedule time in the calendar, add a virtual meeting if needed.
   - Announce the workshop.
 Include: